PeterMoroz/rpios/README.md

 Based on the https://oscapstone.github.io/labs/overview.html

 ## Lab 0
-The main goal of this lab are:
+The goals of this lab are:
 * setup build (and debug) environment
 * make a minimal kernel skeleton and run it on emulator (QEMU)
 * prepare SD card to boot RPI